dimfeld/website/posts/leaflet_with_svelte.md

   }
 };

-// Sync some settings to the toolbar as they change.
+// If you want, sync some state to the toolbar as it changes.
 $: if(toolbarComponent) {
   toolbarComponent.$set({
     somePropToSetInTheToolbar